fgnass/filewatcher/README.md

 // the default options
 var opts = {
+  debounce: 10,    // debounce events in non-polling mode by 10ms
   interval: 1000,  // if we need to poll, do it every 1000ms
   persistent: true // don't end the process while files are watched }